Director’s Note — May

 Our Recyclery continues to go from strength to strength, and we’re now running our refurbished bike sales every Friday afternoon and Saturday morning, making it easier for people to access affordable, sustainable transport.

-We’re also hosting a garden tour with Jyoti (pictured on the left) on 9 May, offering inspiration and practical ideas for sustainable living.
-Later in the month on 23 May, you can join us for a sourdough workshop or build your skills at our intermediate visible mending workshop – two practical ways to reconnect with slower, more sustainable practices.
+Later in the month on 23 May, you can join us for a sourdough workshop or build your skills at our creative mending workshop – two practical ways to reconnect with slower, more sustainable practices.

 Finally, a special mention to the Red Hill Regenerators (the topic of our May Impact Hour session).
 Over decades, they’ve transformed Red Hill from an overgrazed paddock into thriving box-gum woodland – now recognised as a stronghold for gang-gang cockatoos.
 We love this powerful example of what sustained community effort can achieve.